 It is along this riverfront promenade that we would begin the second half of our Camino Portugués, along the Senda Litoral.
 I was very excited to see the Way, the day before, from the upper, open air deck of the Hop On Hop Off bus!

-Back in the center of Porto, we hopped off the bus here at the Igreja Momumento de São Francisco, the San Francisco Church where we chose to only walk around the outside and not pay the entrance fee.
+Back in the center of Porto, we hopped off the bus here at the Igreja Monumento de São Francisco, the San Francisco Church where we chose to only walk around the outside and not pay the entrance fee.
 Just too many churches in one day I guess!
-The guilt carvings in this church are fabulous.
+The gilt carvings in this church are fabulous.
 Click here if you are interested in seeing it.

 Across the street from the San Francisco church is this little gem, the blue-tiled Igreja Paroquial de São Nicolau.
 The photo on the left shows it from the upper terrace of the San Francisco church.

 And beside the churches to the north is the Jardim do Infante Dom Henrique, a small green park with a statue commemorating the man of the same name, known as Prince Henry the Navigator.
 This statue was completed in 1900 and honors the courage and faith of the famous Portuguese navigators.

 Just beyond the statue, you can see the red buildings of the Ferreira Borges Market where we chose to sit and have a beer instead of touring another monument!
 Then the beer was followed by a café con leite, to perk us up for the remainder of the day!